 Disclaimer: The views represented in this report are those of the authors and do not reflect the official policy position of the Navy, the Department of Defense, or the Federal Government.

-The information presented herein was supported by the Acquisition Chair of the Graduate School of Business & Public Policy at the Naval Postgraduate School.
+The information presented herein was supported by the Acquisition Research Program of the Department of Defense Management at the Naval Postgraduate School.

-To request Defense Acquisition Research or to become a research sponsor, please contact:
+To request Defense Acquisition Research, please contact: